Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 In 1995 Sister Mary became involved with the HIV/AIDS pandemic, which was showing signs of devastation in Musoma.
 She started the Youth Alive Center to respond to the young people, orphans, and vulnerable children, as well as people living and dying with AIDS.
 This center, renamed the Community Alive Center in 2008, remains very active to this day, providing more than 300 children with education essential for their future, as well as support to men and women who find at the Center ways they can cope and learn to live with hope.

-After many loving farewells, Sister Mary returned to the U.S. in 2010, where she continues to be an active member of the Maryknoll Sisters Center Rogers Community in Ossining, NY.
+After many loving farewells, Sister Mary returned to the U.S. in 2010, and became an active member of the Maryknoll Sisters Center Rogers Community.